astroess/AdminChatbot/README.md

 # CPPND: Capstone Admin ChatBot!
 The Admin ChatBot is made up of 2 applications.
-When the project is built using the "Basic Build Instructions" below, 2 executables are the result (adminuser, adminchatbot).  adminuser is a command line program that will allow the user to add new Admin users for use within the adminchatbot application.
+When the project is built using the "Basic Build Instructions" below, 2 executables are generated (adminuser, adminchatbot).  adminuser is a command line program that will allow the admin user to add new Admin users for use within the adminchatbot application.
+The adminchatbot executable is the actual chatbot gui application.
+Both can be run from the build directory.

 ## Dependencies for Running Locally
 * cmake >= 5.5